gavinfielder/ftbi/README.md

-# 42 Big Integers (ftbi) and 42 Big Floats (ftbf))
+# 42 Big Integers (ftbi) and Big Floats (ftbf)

 `t_ftbi` is a structure that can hold any size integer within (-inf, inf).
 It stores decimal digits in a string, with the lower power digits at lower indices and the higher power digits at higher indices (the 'number' is stored in reverse).
+Math operations are provided on `ftbi`'s.

 `t_ftbf` is a structure that holds a floating point number at arbitrary precision.
 It does this by using a `t_ftbi` and a power 10 exponent.
 It can also hold special values of binary floating point--both positive and negative zero, positive and negative infinity, and NaN.
 Conversions are provided from float, double, and long double.
+No floating point math is supported yet.

 ## FTBI Functions